Asqry/custom-bot-terms/README.md

 » https://www.exilebot.tk

-	- A website for my most recent bot, Exile
+	- A website for my most recent bot, Exile.
+(Recently Shut Down)

 » Tickets Bot
-	- A Discord bot that can create tickets for any reason, and has a chat history feature for admins to view the entirety of the ticket, even after it has been closed
+	- A Discord bot that can create tickets for any reason, and has a chat history feature for admins to view the entirety of the ticket, even after it has been closed (Not-Running)

 » Chrominix (https://www.chrominix.xyz)
-	- A software company in which I am a Main Developer/Server Manager
+	- A software company in which I am a Main Developer/Server Manager (Recently Broken Up)

 » Astral Network
 	- An OP Prison/Skyblock Minecraft Server (Discord Developer)